jonatanhal/jonatanhal.github.io/_posts/2014-10-14-Saving-logs-for-fun.markdown

 ---

 #Abstract
 The premise here is that you know a little bit about what [UFW][ufw], [dmesg][wiki-dmesg] & related technologies do.
-This post is intended for people who might wanna try and mine or understand different kinds of logs.
+This post is intended for folks who might wanna try and mine or understand some of their logs.
-Or simply people that might sit on data but not necessarily know what to do with it.
+Or just folks that might sit on data but not necessarily know what to do with it.

 Have you ever typed dmesg in your terminal of choice & scratched your head at what all these logs actually mean?